open-mmlab/mmengine/docs/en/design/evaluation.md

     <img src="https://user-images.githubusercontent.com/15977946/187579113-279f097c-3530-40c4-9cd3-1bb0ce2fa452.png" width="500"/>
 </div>

-## Add custom evaluation metrics
+## Customize evaluation metrics

-In each algorithm library of OpenMMLab, common evaluation metrics have been implemented in the corresponding direction.
-For example, COCO metrics is provided in MMDetection and Accuracy, F1Score, etc. are provided in MMClassification.
+In each algorithm library of OpenMMLab, common evaluation metrics have been implemented in the corresponding tasks.
+For example, COCO metrics is provided in MMDetection and Accuracy, F1Score, etc. are provided in MMPreTrain.

 Users can also add custom metrics.
-For details, please refer to the examples given in the [tutorial documentation](../tutorials/evaluation.md).
+For details, please refer to the examples given in the [tutorial documentation](../tutorials/evaluation.md#customizing-evaluation-metrics).